myhdl/myhdl/doc/source/manual/conversion.rst

 ``reg`` as in the table above, or to a Verilog ``wire``, depending on the signal usage.

-The convertor supports MyHDL list of signals provided the underlying signal type is either ``bool`` or ``intbv``.
+The converter supports MyHDL list of signals provided the underlying signal type is either ``bool`` or ``intbv``.
 They may be mapped to a VHDL signal with a VHDL type as specified in the table, or to a Verilog memory.
 However, list of signals are not always mapped to a